Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Event Categorization

 \section{Event Categorization}

-In order to apply a reweighting scheme in a fixed lower dimensional space, where a few variables will be selected from the plentiful kinematic variables in neutrino MC event final states, event categories based on final state topologies are introduced.
+In order to apply a reweighting scheme in a fixed lower dimensional space, where a few variables will be selected from the plentiful kinematic variables in neutrino MC event final-states, event categories based on final-state topologies are introduced.
 In the following subsections, a reaction plane coordinate system is introduced to describe the physics picture, and a practical approach to define event topologies and choose reweight variables for \minerva\ CCQE-like events is presented.